IMS, IMR & IMX Challenge Information

 IM XTREME (IMX)

 Ready to move forward?
-The next step is IM Xtreme (IMX).
+The next step in the USA Swimming IMX Challenge is IM Xtreme (IMX).
 The IMX ranking includes a series of five or six events at longer distances.
+Below, we've listed the line-up by age groups.

 9 & Under; 10-year olds: 200 Free, 100 Back, 100 Breast, 100 Fly, 200 IM